Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 - No need to read the entire guide upfront

 **Cons:**
-- You need a (free) ChatGPT or Claude account
+- You need access to ChatGPT, Claude, Gemini, or another AI assistant
-- AI can occasionally hallucinate details — verify critical values (private keys, secrets) using this guide as a backup
+- AI can occasionally get interface details wrong — verify critical steps against what you actually see on screen

 ### Option 2: Manual Setup (Read This Guide)